SanDisk Cruzer Contour USB drive review

 The aluminum back features some text and the capacity of the drive, which is 4GB.

 A really nice extra is this leather pouch for the SanDisk Cruzer Contour.
 You can slide your USB drive into this pouch for extra protection.
 It can easily be attached to your keychain belt and will protect your drive from getting scratched in your pocket.

 Another neat feature of this flash drive is that it's capless.
 The USB connector slides out like the OCZ VBoost which I reviewed two months ago but the Cruzer Contour really features a much better build quality.

-To open the drive you have to slide the plastic front backwards fully and slide it forward fully.
-To close it you have to do the opposite: slide forward fully and slide backwards.
+To open the drive you have to slide the plastic front backward fully and slide it forward fully.
+To close it you have to do the opposite: slide forward fully and slide backward.
 There's even a cover that slides in front of the connector when it's retracted so no dirt can enter the drive.